13 Great Careers You Don't Need a College Degree For (2025)

 #3: Registered Nurse

 Pros: Working as a registered nurse (RN) is all about helping people, healing, and physical improvement.
+Jobs are expected to grow by 6% between 2023 and 2033.
 It's a great option for those who love working with the public and is a reliable, in-demand career with a good salary.

 Cons: RN shifts are long and exhausting, which can take a physical and mental toll.
 It's a stressful environment at times, with risks of harm and exposure to illnesses.